cronvel/3d-kit/doc/blender-survival.md

 * Add a vertex at the center of a face: select it, E (extrude), S (scale), 0 (scale to 0 size), Ctrl-V > “remove double” (remove duplicated vertices)
 * Bridge edge loop: select 2 loops, W > “Bridge edge loop”
+* Add a background image: in the 3D view, “N” (open right panel) then scroll down to “background image”, works only in orthographic views
+* Mirror an object: select it, go to the modifier tab, “add modifier” > “mirror”
+* CSG: select both object, go to the modifier tab, “add modifier” > “boolean”
+* Split/separate/ungroup part of an object, i.e. move it to a new object: select some faces, then hit “P” > “Selection”.
+* Make face between 2 edge loop: “W” > “bridge edge loop”
+* Reset the orgin of an object: in object mode, “Shift-Ctrl-Alt-C” > “center to geometry”

 ## Bones, skinning